 You can also go into the Connections section, which is sort of like LinkedIn but based on public data!

-Here, you will see a list of the individuals with whom this profile has a definite connection.
-You will also be able to easily view some key scores and basic information about the source of the link so that you can gauge who is a closer connection or a stronger contact for your person.
+Here, you will see a list or a graph of the individuals with whom this profile has a definite connection.
+You will also be able to easily view and filter by key scores as well as basic information about the source of the link so that you can gauge who is a closer connection or a stronger contact for your person.
 This will help you make sure that you are fully leveraging your existing relationships as you go about expanding your network.

 - Note: Keep in mind that the relationship will usually have to be a close family tie or through a corporate or nonprofit board for the system to see it.